vaultah/replicat/README.md

 # Same, but it skips objects that already exist locally (only checks the file names)
 $ replicat download-objects -r some:repository --skip-existing different/directory
 # Downloads objects whose names match the -O regex (e.g. all objects below the 'data'
-# directory on the repository) to the current working directory, skipping existing objects
+# directory in the repository) to the current working directory, skipping existing objects
 $ replicat download-objects -r some:repository -O '^data/' -S
 ```